What is the biggest mistake you’ve made? ∙∙

 “Flirtation with those in apostasy is flirtation with catastrophe” (Thompson).

 Father strengthen me not to compromise my integrity and beliefs.
 May I be bold, courageous, and stand tall for the Truth.
-Strengthen me not succumb to peer pressure or the influence of ungodly authorities.
+Strengthen me to avoid peer pressure or the influence of ungodly authorities.
 The Father’s Truth alone is Truth.

-Perhaps Jehoshaphat was a bit loopy from the wine but was not completely impaired.
+Jehoshaphat was loopy from the wine but was not completely impaired.
 Jehoshaphat had one condition.
 He wanted to know what the Father had to say about going to war.
-The decision to turn to the Lord for guidance was a bit late in coming.
+The decision to turn to the Lord for guidance was a bit late.

 2 Chronicles 18:4 Then Jehoshaphat added, “But first let’s find out what the LORD says.”